-- The additional power required by inductive equipment, such as motors, can cause power factor problems.
+- The additional power required by inductive motors and lights can cause power factor problems.

 - Low power factor can lead to higher energy bills and premature equipment failure.